DiscordFucker/DiscordFucker/README.md

-# DFucker is an organisation of programmers for kill discord system
+# DFucker is an organisation of programmers to kill discord's system

 ## Our projects